His weight-loss story will motivate you to change your life

 What do you want other people who are struggling to lose weight to know?

-That they can do it because it’s not just of my transformation.
 It’s easy to lose weight as long as you’re doing it right and not lying to yourself.
 Just don’t think that you will lose it immediately or expect fast results.
 That won’t happen if that’s your mindset.